Polyphagous shot-hole borer

 Hyde Park

-The health of our urban tree canopy is our priority.
-The City has already begun working with and our community on a replanting program that will see Hyde Park protected for future generations.
+We continue to work with the community on plans for a replanting program that will see Hyde Park protected for future generations.

 About PSHB